Background Image for Header:

 - With regard to any non-publicly traded entity, a SFI exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure, when aggregated for the Investigator and members of his or her Immediate Family, exceeds $5,000, or when the Investigator (or the Investigator’s Immediate Family Member) holds any equity interest (e.g., stock, stock option, or other ownership interest); or

 - Intellectual property rights and interests (e.g., patents, copyrights), upon receipt of income related to such rights and interests.
 SFI does not include intellectual property rights assigned to the University or agreements to share in the royalties related to such rights.

-or sponsored travel related to their University responsibilities received in
+sponsored travel related to their University responsibilities received in the

 (or Members of his or her Immediate Family) from a single entity, exceeds $5,000.

 This includes that which is paid on behalf of the Investigator (or members of

 his or her immediate family) but not reimbursed directly, so that the exact monetary